 - 5.16 Policy DM10 states the Council will expect high standard of design and the fostering of 'quality places' and development proposals will be required to: - - Respond positively to the character of the site and the immediate and wider setting and enhance local distinctiveness through an appropriate size and arrangement of development plots, the appropriate scale and massing of houses; - Incorporate existing features of interest including local vernacular styles and building materials; - Address vulnerability to and fear of crime and anti-social behaviour by ensuring that the design, location and layout of all new development creates clear distinctions between public and private spaces, overlooked routes and spaces within and on the edges of development; - Create and maintain reasonable standards of general amenity. - 5.17 It is considered that the above principles have been taken into account in the design and layout of the proposed development.
 The proposed dwelling on the layout plan is considered appropriate in form, design and size, and also the size is at an appropriate scale for the site and context of the adjacent dwelling.
-The proposed dwelling follows the shape and size of the barn building it is to replace to ensure it is appropriate in the landscape.
-In addition, the farm area is set at a lower level that the adjacent road, reducing the site visibility from wider aspects.
+The proposed dwelling follows the shape and size of the building it is to replace to ensure it is appropriate in the landscape.